srihari-humbarwadi/tensorflow2.0_notebooks/README.md

-# tensorflow2.0_notebooks
-exploring new tensorflow 2.0 API
+## exploring the new tensorflow 2.0 API